anilsemizoglu/dataMCplotMaker/README.md

   - colors: a vector of kColors that you want to use instead of the defaults [ex: vector.push_back(kRed)], starting with the backgrounds and ending with signals

 Supported flags for "options" string:
+  - --noStack: to prevent backgrounds from being stacked (useful for comparisons)
+  - --normalize: to normalize all backgrounds
   - --isLinear: to use linear instead of log on y-axis
   - --preserveBackgroundOrder: to keep the backgrounds in the order you specified, rather than putting the smallest backgrounds on the bottom
   - --noDivisionLabel: to remove the divisions label on the y-axis (ex: "Entries/30 GeV" becomes "Entries")